nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.11.
 Clearing all entries : `clear`

-Clears all entries from the address book.<br>
+Clears all tasks from Dueue.<br>
 Format: `clear`

+> * User will be asked to confirm before clearing everything.

 ### 2.12.
 Exiting the program : `exit`